 Place your skillet over the smoker and close the lid.
 Smoke your mac and cheese for about 1 hour to the lower end and 2 hours to the upper end, depending on your preferences.
 The longer the smoking time, the stronger the smoke flavor.

 After sixty minutes, remove the skillet from the smoker and let your mac and cheese rest for about 10 minutes before serving.
 However, you must ensure that the mac and cheese are served while warm.
+To add more of a cheesy flavor, you can use a cheese grater to sprinkle some shredded cheese on top.

 So what are you waiting for?
 Go ahead and prepare your smoked mac and cheese now!